Learn-Write-Repeat/Open-contributions/Umesh_ML_LinearRegression.md

 # What is Linear Regression? :confused:
 => Regression is form of predictive modelling technique which investigates a relationship between dependent and independent variables.
 It is of two types Linear and
 Logistic regression.
-When there is linear relationship between dependent and independent variables i.e when data is modelled using straight linear Regression.
+When there is linear relationship between dependent and independent variables i.e when data is modelled using straight line we use linear Regression.
 In Linear regression there is always increasing/decreasing of one variable due to increasing/decreasing of other variable.
 The realtionship between dependent and independent variables is defined as y = mx + c where m = slope of line, c = intercept of line, x = independent variable and y = independent variable.
 In particular the purpose of linear regression is to predict the value of the dependent variable based upon the the values of one or more independent variables.